silence1998/tum-adlr-09/logs/project_notes/team_9_project.md

 - [ ] Start with no traj prediction,
     - [ ] Trajectory length later
 - [ ] Obstacles:
-    - [ ] Add obstacles in env, where ever the “agent is”
+    - [X] Added obstacle in env, where ever the “agent" is
+        - [ ] several obstacles
     - [ ] Collision detector in the env reward func
         - [ ] Dot product of agent_traj_grid * environment_traj_grid for 1 step
             - [ ] Possible improvement: Eg. if 1 step is 10 pixel movement only occupy pixel 6-10 for all agents as “prediction”